susko-gmbh/review-server/README.md

-# Shop-Sphere Auth Hub
+# Review Sync Backend

 ### Description

-The **Shop-Sphere Auth Hub** is a Node.js-based authentication backend built to handle multi-shop user authentication and session management.
-It provides user registration, login, secure token handling, and shop association features.
-Built using **Express.js**, **TypeScript**, and **MongoDB**, it's ideal for scalable SaaS platforms managing shop-specific user access.
+The **Review Sync Backend** is a Node.js-based backend service built to handle review data synchronization and management.
+It provides webhook endpoints for receiving review data, manages business profiles, reviews, and reviewer replies.
+Built using **Express.js**, **TypeScript**, and **MongoDB**, it's designed for scalable review management systems that need to sync data from external platforms.

 ---